Updated September 2020

 - little active management

-- entry into the property market through vehicles such as real estate investment trusts (REITs/(Australian) AREITs) and Exchange Traded Funds (ETFs)
+- you can buy into the property markets through vehicles such as real estate investment trusts (REITs/(Australian) AREITs) and Exchange Traded Funds (ETFs)

 - lack of personal control and ability to add value